Talukder Abdul Khaleque

-Talukder Abdul Khaleque is a Bangladeshi politician who was elected mayor of Khulna City Corporation on two occasions and former Member of Parliament.
+Talukder Abdul Khaleque is a Bangladeshi politician who was elected mayor of Khulna City Corporation on third occasions and former Member of Parliament.

 Career

-Khaleque served as a member of Parliament from Bagerhat-3 in 1991 as a Awami League candidate.

-Khaleque served as a member of Parliament from Bagerhat-3 in 1996 as a Awami League candidate.

-Khaleque served as a member of Parliament from Bagerhat-3 in 2001 as a Awami League candidate On 23 January 2003, he was sued by the Bureau of Anti-corruption for providing government contracts to his own company.
+Abdul Khaleque served as a member of Parliament from Bagerhat-3 in 1991 as a Awami League candidate.
+On 23 January 2003, he was sued by the Bureau of Anti-corruption for providing government contracts to his own company.

-In August 2008, Khaleque was elected Mayor of Khulna.
+In August 2008, Abdul Khaleque was elected Mayor of Khulna.